connorjburton/hmac-auth-express/README.md

 ```

 If you have a suggestion on how to export a default consistently then please [open an issue](https://github.com/connorjburton/hmac-auth-express/issues/new).

+*Why is MD5 used instead of x?* We use MD5 to create a hash of the request body (if available) as part of building the digest, which is then hashed in totality with SHA256 (by default), therefore we are not using MD5 to secure any part of this package.
+MD5 is used  as it is faster than the built-in alternatives and adding an external dependency for a faster hashing algorithm such as Murmur is unnecessary.

 ## Credits